-A Lake Michigan supply will require a shift of most of the WWTP discharge from the Fox River to the Lake Michigan basin, but a return flow will not eliminate discharge to the Fox River.
-As discussed in Section 5 of the Application, "Return Flow Management Plan," flow to the Fox River will occur when the WWTP flow exceeds the maximum return flow rate or during extreme flooding conditions in a Lake Michigan tributary (for a tributary return flow location).
 Because the WWTP flow to the Fox River will be reduced with a Lake Michigan supply, less water will be available in the river, reducing the amount of aquatic habitat.
 However, removal of the WWTP flow from the Fox River does not cause drawdown in smaller Fox River tributary streams that are sensitive to changes in baseflow from groundwater pumping.
 The Compact requires that the minimum return flow be at least the water withdrawn less an allowance for consumptive use.
 The Compact also requires that the return flow minimize out-of-basin water sent into the Great Lakes basin.
-These two requirements established minimum and maximum return flow rates to provide the water balance between the withdrawal and return, as described in the return flow management plan in Section 5 of the Application.
-As a result, WWTP flow will still occur at times to the Fox River with any Lake Michigan water supply alternative.
+These two requirements established minimum and maximum return flow rates to provide the water balance between the withdrawal and return, as described in the return flow management plan.
+As a result, WWTP flow will still occur at times to the Fox River with any Lake Michigan water supply.

-A study by the USGS and University of Milwaukee reports that wastewater flows from Sussex, Brookfield, and Waukesha contribute 40 percent of the total Fox River flow during annual low flows.23 The City of Waukesha's average annual WWTP flow is about 10 mgd, or 50 percent of the WWTP flow from the 3 communities.
+A study by the USGS and University of Wisconsin Milwaukee reports that wastewater flows from Sussex, Brookfield, and Waukesha contribute 40 percent of the total Fox River flow during annual low flows (Cherkauer et al., 2010).
+The City of Waukesha's average annual WWTP flow is about 10 mgd, or 50 percent of the WWTP flow from the 3 communities.
 Using this percentage, the City of Waukesha WWTP contributes about 25 percent of the Fox River flow during annual low flow conditions.
-Thus, during annual low flow periods, when the WWTP return flow likely would be entirely to the Lake Michigan basin, Fox River flow would be reduced by roughly 25 percent.
-Lower flows change the amount of aquatic habitat available, however as described in Appendix H to the Application, water depth change is expected to be less than 2 inches.
+Thus, during low flow periods, Fox River annual low flow would be reduced by roughly 25 percent.
+Lower flows change the amount of aquatic habitat available, however as described in the Return Flow Plan (Volume 4 to the Application), water depth change is expected to be approximately 2 inches or less.
 Consequently, significant habitat change is not expected.
-The reduction in flow, and thus in aquatic habitat, would have a minor adverse impact on the river during annual low flow conditions compared to existing conditions.
+The reduction in flow, and thus in aquatic habitat, would have an impact.
+The baseflow change of the Fox River flow at the Vernon Wildlife Area was estimated at 23 percent.
+Consequently a minor adverse impact designation is given for impacts to the river during annual low flow conditions.